-oundness Test and Key Requirements Possible Evidence Evidence Provided Participation Has the consultation process allowed for effective engagement of all interested parties?
-The consultation statement.
-This should set out what consultation was undertaken, when, with whom and how it has influenced the plan.
-The statement should show that efforts have been made to consult hard to reach groups, key stakeholders etc. Reference SCI A Consultation Statement has been produces and demonstrates the range of consultation has been undertaken throughout the preparation of the policy.
-It sets what consultation was undertaken, when, with whom and how it has influenced the plan Research / fact finding Is the plan justified by a sound and credible evidence base?
+Soundness Test and Key Requirements Possible Evidence Evidence Provided parties? made to consult hard to reach groups, key stakeholders etc. policy has been undertaken over a long period and has been widely publicised directly by the Council.
+Research / fact finding Is the plan justified by a sound and credible evidence base?
 What are the sources of evidence?
-How up to date, and how convincing it?
+How up to date, and how convincing is it?
 What assumptions were made in preparing the DPD?
 Were they reasonable and justified?
 The studies, reports and technical papers that provide the evidence for the policies set out in the DPD, the date of preparation and who they were produced by.
 AND Sections of the DPD (at various stages of development) and SA Report which illustrate how evidence supports the strategy, policies and proposals, including key assumptions.
 OR A very brief statement of how the main findings of consultation support the policies, with reference to: reports to the council on the issues raised during participation, covering both the front-loading and formulation phases; and any other information on community views and preferences.
 OR For each policy (or group of policies dealing with the same issue), a very brief statement of the evidence documents relied upon and how they support the policy (where this is not already clear in the reasoned justification in the DPD).
-The Policy Formulation Report, RBKC, (March 2014) sets out how the evidence supports the policy.
+The Policy Formulation Report (February 2014) sets out how the evidence supports the policy.
 It includes a summary of the SA process in formulating the policy.
-The following documents support the policy - 1.
-Policy Formulation Report, Feb 2014 2.
-Statement of Consultation (Reg 22), Apr 2014 3.
-Summary of Consultation, Feb 2014 4.
-Sustainability Appraisal (SA/SEA), Feb 2014 5.
-Habitats Directive Screening
+Therefore, the emerging policies are justified by a sound and credible evidence base-NPPF.
+Alternatives Can it be shown that the LPA's chosen approach is the most appropriate given the reasonable alternatives?
+Have the reasonable alternatives been considered • Reports and consultation documents produced in the early stages setting out how alternatives were developed and evaluated, and the reasons for selecting the preferred strategy, and reasons for rejecting the alternatives.
+This The policy formulation report sets out how alternatives were considered and evaluated in the SA.
+Comments on changes to policies were publicised at each